-What happens After 1 week of inactivity
+What happens after one week of inactivity.

 After a week of inactivity, the first signs of decline appear.
 The first three to six days, however, nothing is wrong yet.
 That’s good news for the riders who already get nervous when they ‘have to’ go away for a weekend and can’t train.
 It also means you can give yourself time to recover after a fall or a severe cold.